vuestorefront/vue-storefront/packages/core/docs/composition/composables.md

 ## Prerequisites

 Composables use the Composition API introduced in Vue 3 but also made available via plugins in Vue 2.
-If you are not familiar with it, see the official [Composition API FAQ](https://vuejs.org/guide/extras/composition-api-faq.html).
+If you are unfamiliar with it, see the official [Composition API FAQ](https://vuejs.org/guide/extras/composition-api-faq.html).

 ## What are composables?